the ideal day to learn when to walk away and when to run.

 “No temptation has over taken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it.”
 1 Corinthians 10:13 NASB

-A once popular song contains the phrase “know when to walk away, know when to run.”
-While the use of the phrase in the song wasn’t speaking to the issue of temptation, this is actually excellent advice for each one of us and it is very important that we understand its meaning.
+A once popular song contains the lyrics,“Know when to walk away, know when to run.”
+While the use of the phrase in the song wasn’t speaking to the issue of temptation, this is actually excellent advice for each one of us and it is very important we understand its meaning.

 Every person faces temptation.
 The type and severity may differ, but we all are confronted with it, and there is no sin in the temptation itself.
 How we deal with it differs from person to person, but we must each determine for ourselves how best to do that.
 Some temptations may be “little” ones that we are strong enough to simply walk away from.
 Others may present a greater challenge and we may find it necessary to run away.

-The more we learn about the power of God, the easier it is to recognize those times when we can feel safe simply walking away, and when we had better run.
+The more we learn about the power of God, the easier it is to recognize those times when we can feel safe simply walking away, or when we had better run.